-Since the 1970’s, it’s become ever more popular to condemn humans for disturbing nature.
+Since the 1970s, it’s become ever more popular to condemn humans for disturbing nature.
 It started with the belief that resources are being rapidly depleted, and future generations won’t have the standard of living we were enjoying today.
-The is refuted by the fact our earth is a sphere of resources some 8,000 miles thick…into which we’ve only poked a few sporadic holes.
-Further, all that has ever been mined and extracted with the exception of a few pound sent to space, is still on the earth and available for reuse any time we find a better use for it.
+This is refuted by the fact our earth is a sphere of potential resources some 8,000 miles thick…into which we’ve only poked a few sporadic holes.
+Further, all that has ever been mined and extracted with the exception of a few pounds sent to space is still on the earth and available for reuse any time we find a better use for it.

-Keep also in mind, without CO2 all life on earth would end.
+Keep also in mind, that without CO2 all life on earth would end.

 But just to be sure nothing is being missed or that somehow you failed to be convinced by the previous scary projections, animal rights activists say cuddly creatures we share the earth with, the squirrels, bears, and bugs are being trampled by mankind’s carbon footprint and need protection.

-And that got me thinking about life in general and the modifications of nature needed to sustain that life because each living thing needs to act stay alive.
-That action in turn, involves taking in sustenance from the adjacent environment.
+And that got me thinking about life in general and the modifications of nature needed to sustain that life because each living thing needs to act to stay alive.
+That action, in turn, involves taking in sustenance from the adjacent environment.

 All living things take in some group of molecules, rearrange them and discard those having no use in sustaining their particular life.
 So the question then becomes, what about man?
-Why is the rearranging of molecules by man condemned by some other men?
-If every living entity on this earth grabs the molecules near them, processes those molecules and rejects the ones they find superfluous, why is man condemned for doing the same thing?
+Why is the rearranging of molecules by men condemned by some other men?
+If every living entity on this earth grabs the molecules near them, processes those molecules and rejects the ones they find superfluous, why are some humans condemned for doing the same thing?

 Well, the problem is that a lot of people are taught how to write eloquent prose, but not how to think.
 Thinking being the art of non-contradictory evaluation, there is a very tight constraint on truth, a constraint utterly ignored by so very many people.